Galser/nginx-aws-box/README.md

 Nginx AWS EC2 box

 # Purpose
-This repository contains the minimal code and instructions ot create an AWS EC2 instance box with Nginx web server.
+This repository contains the minimal code and instructions required to create an **AWS EC2** instance box with **Nginx** web server.

-To learn more about the mentioned tools and technologies -  please check section [Technologies near the end of the README](#technologies)
+To learn more about the mentioned above tools and technologies -  please check section [Technologies near the end of the README](#technologies)

 # Instructions